DC Shadow

 DC Shadow is a Premier Ultimate League (PUL) professional women's ultimate team based in Washington, D.C.
-They joined the PUL as part of the 2020 expansion but as a result of the league's decision to cancel the 2020 season due to the COVID-19 pandemic they have not yet competed.
-The Shadow's mission is to "advance gender equity in the sport of ultimate by actively engaging in the development of youth ultimate, strengthening ties between area college and club players, and increasing accessibility to and visibility of womxn ultimate players."
+They joined the PUL as part of the 2020 expansion but as a result of the league's decision to cancel the 2020 season due to the COVID-19 pandemic they did not compete in a full season until 2022.

 Franchise history

 On December 3, 2019 the PUL, which held its inaugural season in 2019, announced that it would be adding 4 new teams, including the DC Shadow, Milwaukee Monarchs, Portland Rising, and Minnesota Strike.